visrealm/pico9918/core/test/suite/README.md

-access/         how a VDP is driven and read back oracle/         the frozen references, and the comparison against them stages/         the checks: the eight the renderer owns, and six property suites data/           what the scenes are made of - the font, the VRAM dumps, the GPU programs shim/           the C program the desktop backend talks to, and its build
+access/         how a VDP is driven and read back oracle/         the frozen references, and the comparison against them stages/         the checks: the nine the renderer owns, and seven property suites data/           what the scenes are made of - the font, the VRAM dumps, the GPU programs shim/           the C program the desktop backend talks to, and its build
 ```